New statistical methodology for second level global sensitivity analysis: New methodology for second-level GSA

-The realization of GSA2 requires a prior characterization of GSA1 results.
-This characterization consists in associating to a given input distribution $\mathbb{P}_{X} = \mathbb{P}_{X_1} \times \ldots \times \mathbb{P}_{X_d}$, a measurable quantity $\Res$ which represents GSA1 results.
-To choose this quantity of interest, we propose the following options, all based on HSIC (see \ref{GSA-HSIC}):
+We present in the following the main steps for GSA2 realization and some related technical issues.
+Our approach is based on the extension of HSIC measures for non-vectorial data.
+The idea is to define 2$^{\text{nd}}$-level sensitivity indices between input distributions $\mathbb{P}_{X_1}, \ldots, \mathbb{P}_{X_d}$ and GSA1 results.
+To do so, we first characterize GSA1 results.
+This means that we associate to each possible input distribution $\mathbb{P}_{\mathbf{X}} = \mathbb{P}_{X_1} \times \ldots \times \mathbb{P}_{X_d}$, a mathematical quantity denoted $\Res$ representing the associated GSA1 results.
+To choose this quantity of interest, we propose the following options, all based on HSIC (see Section \ref{GSA-HSIC}):